Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 - **Fallback (tier 1) is user-influenceable** (a quiet-ledger submitter can grind the tx set).
 That is why it is a distinct labeled tier hooks must opt into, and never suitable for value-bearing outcomes.
-- **Strong Hook composition after a draw fails closed.** With CE enabled, once a strong Hook has drawn, reaching another eligible strong Hook rejects the transaction with `tecHOOK_REJECTED`.
-This includes later Hooks in the same chain and strong stakeholders such as a Remit destination or burnable URI-token issuer, even if those Hooks would accept.
-The engine does not silently bypass their protections. `hook_skip` cannot evade this rule;
+- **Guarded draws require terminal strong execution.** A draw Hook followed by an accounting Hook in the same account is nonterminal, just as a draw before a Remit destination or burnable URI-token issuer Hook is.
+Guarded callers get `LATER_STRONG_HOOK` and may defer; permissive callers accept outcome-based vetoes.
+Inactive HookOn entries, unmatched HookName entries, blank slots, and accounts without Hooks do not count as eligible execution.
-  inactive HookOn entries, unmatched HookName entries, blank slots, and accounts without Hooks do not count as eligible later execution.
-Status queries and failed draws do not consume a draw; weak/again-as-weak execution remains separate from strong veto authority.
+  A defensive dispatcher check still returns `tecHOOK_REJECTED` if an eligible strong Hook is reached after a successful guarded draw, indicating a planning/dispatch mismatch.
+Permissive draws do not activate that invariant and cannot clear an earlier guarded admission.
   This boundary does not prevent the drawing Hook itself from rejecting or exhausting shared resources, nor does it make base application infallible.
   Value-bearing applications must commit their inputs and stake in an earlier successful transaction before resolving through emitted or Cron work.
-An emitted transaction still executes applicable strong stakeholder Hooks and is subject to this boundary.
+An emitted transaction still executes applicable strong stakeholder Hooks and is subject to this admission policy.
 Emission alone does not freeze a draw across
   retries: the application must prevent retries or rescheduling from selecting a different outcome, and handle failed payouts separately from settlement.
 - **Provisional open-ledger entropy** differs from the closed-ledger value